paddlesimon/codewithportals/_posts/2013-02-01-if-you-cant-stand-the-heat.md

+---
+layout: post
+title: If You Can't Stand The Heat...

+---

 # If you can't stand the heat

 I'm studying [#CO537][#co537], Functional Programming, and we're learning in [Haskell][haskell], and using an IDE called "[Heat][heat]" that provides syntax highlighting and basic compiling functions.
 And not much more than that.
 The save feature is confusing, and creating new '.hs' files is not apparent.